Skip advert

 Cons

-For now the electric Panda comes with a single battery electric powertrain option that pairs a 113bhp e-motor mounted on the front axle with a 44kWh battery pack.
-This offers a good balance of performance and range considering, the price point.
+For now, there are two Grande Pandas on offer: the electric model comes with a single battery-electric powertrain option that pairs a 111bhp electric motor mounted on the front axle with a 44kWh battery pack.
+While far from fast, this offers a good balance of performance and range considering the price point.

 Advertisement - Article continues below